Nvidia GeForce RTX 3060 Ti: two minute review

 It’s definitely going to be interesting to see how this graphics card matures over the next generation of gaming, however.
 With the PS5 and Xbox Series X having just hit the streets, graphics requirements for games are about to become a lot more demanding.
 Right now the RTX 3060 Ti definitely feels like it’s ready for the big time, but only time will tell how this graphics card handles this next generation of games.

 In the here and now, however, anyone looking for a mid-range graphics card to handle 1440p gaming is going to find a lot to love.
 At that resolution, you’re easily going to be able to just crank settings up to max and forget about them.
 That’s not something you’ve really been able to do before now in this price segment.
 The best part?
-There’s enough performance headroom here to take a peek at what 4K gaming has to offer – just don’t expect that buttery-smooth 60fps experience that the RTX 3080 can offer.
+There’s enough performance headroom here to take a peek at what 4K gaming has to offer with the best PC games out there right now – just don’t expect that buttery-smooth 60fps experience that the RTX 3080 can offer.

 Buy it if…